-- Most colleges and universities expect students to study three to four years of foreign language study in high school.
-Many of these institutions will consider waiving the foreign language requirement if students have shown advanced study in HS.
-Additionally, a three-credit sequence in LOTE fulfills one of the requirements for a New York State Regents Diploma with Advanced Designation.
+- Most colleges and universities expect students to study three to four years of World Language study in high school.
+Many of these institutions will consider waiving the World Language requirement if students have shown advanced study in HS.
+Additionally, a three-credit sequence in World Languages fulfills one of the requirements for a New York State Regents Diploma with Advanced Designation.

-- Locally developed Checkpoint A Examination for high school credit: students take this exam at the end of the first two units of LOTE study (typically in 8th grade), also known as Checkpoint A. The exam assesses the four language skills (Speaking, Listening, Reading and Writing).
+- Locally developed Checkpoint A Examination for high school credit: students take this exam at the end of the first two units of World Language study (typically in 8th grade), also known as Checkpoint A. The exam assesses the three modes of communication (interpretive, interpersonal, presentational).
 Prior to 9th grade students must successfully complete two units of study and pass the Checkpoint A exam.
 See above for “what if” situations involving not passing one component or another.

-- Locally developed Checkpoint B Examination for Regents credit: students take this exam at the end of three years of LOTE study, also known as Checkpoint B. This exam assesses the four language skills (Speaking, Listening, Reading and Writing).
+- Locally developed Checkpoint B Examination for Regents credit: students take this exam at the end of three years of World Language study, also known as Checkpoint B. This exam assesses the the three modes of communication (interpretive, interpersonal, presentational).

-- Checkpoint C is the level of LOTE studied beyond the Regents Examination.
-Schools districts typically offer one or more of the following programs: AP Language and Literature program, International Baccalaureate program or courses affiliated with post-secondary colleges or universities
+- Checkpoint C is the level of World Languages studied beyond the Checkpoint B Examination.
+School districts typically offer one or more of the following programs: AP Language and Literature program, International Baccalaureate program or courses affiliated with post-secondary colleges or universities.

 - Research indicates that effective language instruction must provide significant levels of meaningful communication and interactive feedback in the target language in order for students to develop language and cultural proficiency.
 ACTFL (American Council on the Teaching of Foreign Languages) therefore recommends that language educators and their students use the target language as exclusively as possible (90% plus) during instructional time and, when feasible, beyond the classroom (ACTFL, 2009).